wkalt/dp3/README.md

   .statrange to run a statrange query
   .import to import data to the database
   .delete to delete data from the database
+  .tables to inspect tables available in the database

 Available help topics are:
   query: Show examples of query syntax.
   statrange: Explain the .statrange command.
   import: Explain the .import command.
   delete: Explain the .delete command.
+  tables: Explain the .tables command.

 Any input aside from "help" that does not start with a dot is interpreted as a query.
 Queries are terminated with a semicolon.